June (school) holiday is approaching!

 If you are still racking your brain on which good places to bring your children to, for some fun and valuable visits throughout the 1-month break from school, I have some ideas here.

-I brought my girl to the Singapore National Museum last year, not so much on touring the museum, but to attend some children themed holiday programmes organised by the authority.
-And, I attended also the free seminar on parenting there, while my girl had her drawing session just located outside the seminar hall.
+Go pay a visit at the Singapore National Museum, not so much on touring the museum, but to attend some children themed holiday programmes organised by the authority.
+And, there were free seminars on parenting, while the children could have some drawing sessions just located outside the seminar hall.

 This year, the children season programmed is back, again, from 23rd May till 7th June 09!
 Thank to the authority.
 This is going to be another beneficial visit to both the child and adult!
 There are many different kinds of event, what I typically look for, is the Free Events for all ages (winking smile)!

-There are a few particular programmes my girl likes from the free events, and some had been attended last year:
+There are a few particular programmes from the free events, and some had been attended last year:

 Date: Sat 23 May 2009 to Sun 24 May 2009, Mon 1 Jun 2009 to Sun 7 Jun 2009

 Venue: The Salon, Level 1

 Intro: Bring your entire family as you venture into the world of nature and environment this holiday season with Young Cinema!
 Enjoy the inspirational stories and wonderful ideas from children films and animations from around the world.
 Young audience will get educated and enthused to love and protect the earth.
 Young Cinema films have been curated specially for an audience of age 7 – 12 years old.

 It was held in a spacious air-conditioned hall where you will be seated either on the floor or cushion (giant bean bag) to enjoy the young program in a breezy way (some chairs were provided, too).
 I guess it should the same for this year.